Explainer: Chicken egg yolks are not bad for your heart

 Egg Yolks Have Cholesterol, But They Do Not Significantly Raise the Cholesterol Levels In Your Blood

 Why is chicken egg yolk not bad for your heart health?
-For starters, the yolk has lots of cholesterol.
-The United States Department of Agriculture said that one large chicken egg has about 186 mg of cholesterol—all of which is found in the yolk.
-This amount of cholesterol corresponds to 62 percent of the recommended daily intake.
+For starters, the yolk is high in cholesterol.
+The United States Department of Agriculture notes that one large chicken egg contains about 186 mg of cholesterol, all of which is found in the yolk.
+This amount represents 62 percent of the recommended daily intake.
 However, this does not mean it would elevate the cholesterol level in your blood.
 Eating foods high in cholesterol does not essentially mean that you will develop high cholesterol.

 Take note that the cholesterol in a chicken egg yolk is dietary cholesterol.
 It is important to understand the difference between dietary cholesterol and serum or blood cholesterol.
-The National Heart Foundation of Australia noted that dietary cholesterol in food only has a small effect on the level of cholesterol in the blood.
-It also has a little effect on raising the level of bad cholesterol or low-density lipoprotein in the blood.
+The National Heart Foundation of Australia explains that dietary cholesterol from food has only a small effect on blood cholesterol levels.
+It also has little impact on raising levels of bad cholesterol, or low-density lipoprotein, in the blood.

 Both Dr. Komaroff and Dr. Lopez-Jimenez said several studies have reported the fact that there is no clear-cut association between chicken egg consumption and risks of developing cardiovascular diseases.
 However, both reminded that what comes with eggs matter.
 The saturated fat in butter, cheese, bacon, sausage, and muffins—foods that usually accompany eggs—may have closer ties to cardiovascular disease risks.